sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 ---

 ![bg left height:7in](../imgs/elastic_logo.jpg)
 - What is Elasticsearch + Elastic Stack
+- History
 - Use Cases
+- Alternatives
 - How does it work?
-- Alternatives
 - Clients
 - Core concepts
 - Searching